 So, if you don't mind, can you please find someone else to

-.
+go to the Reading Rock festival.
 I will either go to my friends

 birthday party in Bath the next day, or I won't go at all.
 Either